Brough Superior

 Undelivered: George VIII (still being built when Lawrence was killed).

 T. E. Lawrence's seventh Brough Superior, GW 2275, the one on which he had his fatal crash.
 It is at the Imperial War Museum.

 Brough Superior (/ˈbrʌf/ BRUF-') motorcycles, sidecars, and motor cars were made by George Brough in his Brough Superior works on Haydn Road in Nottingham, England, from 1919 to 1940.
-The motorcycles were dubbed the "Rolls-Royce of Motorcycles" by H. D. Teague of The Motor Cycle newspaper.
+The motorcycles were dubbed the "Rolls-Royce of Motorcycles" by H. D. Teague of The Motor Cycle magazine.
 Approximately 3048 motorcycles (19 models) were made in the 21 years of production; around a third of that production still exists.
 T. E. Lawrence ("Lawrence of Arabia") owned eight of these motorcycles and died from injuries sustained when he crashed number seven; the eighth was on order.

 In 2008, vintage motorcycle enthusiast Mark Upham acquired the rights to the Brough Superior name.
 In 2013 he met motorcycle designer Thierry Henriette and asked him to design a new Brough Superior motorcycle.
 Three months later a prototype of a new SS100 was shown in Milan.
 Serial production of the revived Brough Superior brand began in 2016.

 History

 George Brough was a racer, designer, and showman - his father William E. Brough had been making Brough Motorcycles in Nottingham since 1908, and continued to do so until 1926.
-Convinced he could improve on his father's designs, all Brough Superior motorcycles were high performance and superior quality.
+Convinced he could improve on his father's designs, George Brough ensured that all Brough Superior motorcycles were high performance and of superior quality.
 Most were custom-built to the customer's needs, and rarely were any two of the same configuration.

 Each motorcycle was assembled twice.
 The first assembly was to fit all the components.
 Then the motorcycle was disassembled and all the parts painted or plated as needed.
 Finally, the finished parts were assembled a second time.
 Every motorcycle was test ridden to ensure that it performed to specification, and was personally certified by George Brough.
 The SS100 model was ridden at 100 mph or more before delivery.
 The SS80 model was ridden at 80 mph or more before delivery.
 If any motorcycle did not meet specification, it was returned to the works for rework until it performed properly.
 The fit and finish was comparable to a Rolls-Royce car, and they were the most expensive road-going motorcycles in the world.

 Brough Superior motorcycles have always been rare and expensive.
 Prices for these motorcycles ranged from £100 to £185 in the 1920s and 1930s.
 Since the average annual salary in Britain during the 1930s was £200, only the wealthy could afford them.

 In 1940, the Second World War brought an end to production as the factory was engaged on war work, completing crankshafts for Rolls-Royce Merlin engines.
 After hostilities had ceased there were no suitable engines available so the company was wound up.
 In 2004, around 1,000 Brough Superior motorcycles still existed.